 You may find it hard to sit down and stand up from the toilet.
 This is because toilets are usually low in height, and you will not be able to use both arms for support and balance.
 The extra time you need can increase the risk of incontinence.

-Wiping yourself and adjusting your clothing will be difficult as you will need to manage with one hand.
+Wiping yourself and adjusting your clothing may also be difficult, as you will need to manage with one hand.

 You may need an occupational therapy assessment for adaptive equipment such as a raised toilet seat, to assist with sitting and standing.